After a campaign focused on crime, New Mexico voters decide on a House vacancy

 “I’ve always tried to do my work in a bipartisan manner,” Stansbury said in an interview after a canvass launch.
 “That’s not only because I think it’s important for everyone to have buy-in into the process, but because I think it helps policy be more durable.”

-Stansbury defeated a more liberal candidate to win the nomination, but offered an agenda mostly in line with her party’s left, including Medicare-for-all, paid family leave and a $15 minimum wage.
+Stansbury defeated a more liberal candidate to win the nomination but offered an agenda mostly in line with her party’s left, including Medicare-for-all, paid family leave and a $15 minimum wage.
 Moores, who loaned his campaign $200,000, won his nomination with a pitch to make the seat competitive again.
 He quickly went negative on Stansbury, attacking her over the state’s Social Security tax, then pivoting to crime.

 The Republican’s campaign saw an opening on April 20, after Stansbury appeared at a virtual forum hosted by the New Mexico Black Voters Collaborative.
-Moores did not attend the event, while Stansbury used it to tout her commitment to criminal justice reform, telling her audience that she’d support not just the George Floyd Justice in Policing Act, but the BREATHE Act, a proposal from the Movement for Black Lives that would redirect federal law enforcement grants to social services.
+Moores did not attend the event, while Stansbury used it to tout her commitment to criminal justice reform, telling her audience that she’d support not just the George Floyd Justice in Policing Act, but the Breathe Act, a proposal from the Movement for Black Lives that would redirect federal law enforcement grants to social services.

 “Melanie Stansbury supports the most dangerous legislation in America, as Albuquerque faces record numbers of homicides,” one of Moores’s TV ads warned.
-In a statement this month, Stansbury’s campaign clarified that she might not support BREATHE Act provisions that are “wrong for New Mexicans,” if the proposal ever was brought to the House floor.
+In a statement this month, Stansbury’s campaign clarified that she might not support Breathe Act provisions that are “wrong for New Mexicans,” if the proposal ever was brought to the House floor.
 On TV, she did what many swing-seat Democrats regret not doing in 2020, putting police and prosecutors on camera to emphasize her support for funding law enforcement.

-Televised debates between Stansbury and Moores grew heated, with the Democrat warning that Moores would oppose the Biden administration’s economic agenda, while Moores accused her of attacking all small business owners by making an issue out of his lab’s coronavirus rescue loan.
+Televised debates between Stansbury and Moores grew heated, with the Democrat warning that Moores would oppose the Biden administration’s economic agenda, while Moores accused her of attacking all small-business owners by making an issue out of his lab’s coronavirus rescue loan.
 At one debate, Moores pointed to the widower of a murder victim in the audience, demanding that Stansbury explain to him how she could consider reducing police funding.

 Republicans are watching to see if the crime issue boosted Moores, but early and absentee voting was promising for Stansbury.
 After in-person early voting ended on Saturday, 93,563 ballots had been cast, 58 percent of them from registered Democrats and 30 percent from registered Republicans.
 It was a reversal of the pattern from May 1’s special primary in Texas, where Democrats, divided between several candidates, saw weak turnout that locked them out of the July runoff.